cmdruid/nostr-storage/README.md

 // These methods assist with data fetching under the hood. store
-  .refresh()  // Fetch the latest copy from the relay.
+  .refresh()  // Fetch the latest copy of data from the relay.
-  .commit()   // Commit the current store to the relay.
+  .commit()   // Commit the current data store to the relay.

 // NostrStore is configurable with some basic options. const store = new NostrStore({
-  refreshInterval: 5000,
+  refreshTimeout: 5000,  // Timeout for refreshing data on a has/get op.
-  commitTimeout: 5000,
+  commitTimeout: 5000,   // Timeout for comfirming a commit op suceeded.
   emitter: { /* You can also configure the emitter here. */ }
 })
 ```